 In the plugin settings you can set the default maximum width and height based on the dimensions of your particular template and those values will be filled in when you open the window.
 If you generate thumbnails, the video display dimensions will be adjusted automatically to match the size and aspect ratio of the video file.
 You can make further adjustments if you want.

-I highly recommend starting with H.264 video and AAC audio in an MP4 container.
-If you’re encoding with Handbrake, make sure that “Web Optimized” is checked.
+I highly recommend using Handbrake to make a file with H.264 video and AAC audio in an MP4 container.
+If you’re encoding with Handbrake make sure that “Web Optimized” is checked.
 Using Apple’s Compressor, the “Streaming” setting should be “Fast Start” (not Fast Start – Compressed Header).
-I’ve written up my recommended video encode settings in a post here.

 Encoded H.264 files can be fixed for streaming using “movflags faststart” introduced in recent versions of FFMPEG/LIBAV, or qt-faststart or MP4Box if you have one of them installed in the same directory as your encoder and select it in the plugin settings.
-Without one of these options enabled, FFMPEG/LIBAV will place moov atoms at the end of H.264 encoded files, which forces the entire file to download before playback can start and prevents the Strobe Media player from playing them at all.
+Without one of these options enabled, FFMPEG/LIBAV will place moov atoms at the end of H.264 encoded files, which in some cases forces the entire file to download before playback can start.

 If you want to make ogv, webm, or H.264 files available and can’t use the FFMPEG encode button, you can upload your own files to the same directory as the original and the plugin will automatically find them.
 For example, if your main file is awesomevid.mp4, the plugin will look for awesomevid-1080.mp4, awesomevid-720.mp4, awesomevid-480.mp4 (up to 480p H.264), awesomevid.webm and awesomevid.ogv as well.
 No matter what format your original video is, you can use it in the shortcode and the plugin will attempt to find all compatible formats related to it.
 For example, you might have an AVI called awesomevid.avi which is not compatible with any browser, but if you have other formats encoded already, [KGVID]http://yoursite.com/awesomevid.avi[/KGVID] will ignore the incompatible AVI file, but find those other formats and embed them.